andryuha77/GRAPH_THEORY_project/README.md

 Neo4j is a graph database management system developed by Neo Technology, Inc. Described by its developers as an ACID-compliant transactional database with native graph storage and processing, Neo4j is the most popular graph database according to db-engines.com.

+### Why Neo4j?

+ Easy to Learn
+* Mature UI with intuitive interaction and built-in learning
+* Time-tested training ecosystem to meet your needs
+* A wealth of training materials bringing years of deployment experience to your desktop
+* Expert-authored books for in-depth learning

+Easy to Use

+Choose Cypher, the world’s most powerful and productive graph query language, or the native Java API for writing custom special-purpose extensions.
+Pick from APIs and drivers for all major languages, and enjoy the other numerous developer productivity enhancements in Neo4j’s intuitive user interface.

+Easier than Ever to Load Your Data into Neo4j

+* Staggering loading speed of huge data sizes, with very low memory footprint
+* Choose how much and which data to import, without worrying about volume

 ### Neo4j Fundamentals:

 Neo4j store any kind of data using the following graph concepts: